-Not to mention two pair of little feet trying to sneak into our bedroom at all times of night.
-Thank Goodness we both agreed to be very firm on that, and we proudly nipped it in the bud.
+Not to mention two pairs of little feet trying to sneak into our bedroom at all times of night.
+Thank Goodness we both agreed to be very firm on not allowing the kids to sleep with us, and we proudly nipped it in the bud.

 Most days I felt like screaming; so many things I wanted to do and I had no time for any, so many things I had to do, and I was falling behind on those too.

 On top of it, I kept feeling guilty that my children were in daycare for 10 hours a day, and I was spending very little quality time with them.